 Now that we're sober, we have the remarkable opportunity to ditch the double life and gratefully relish in a life where we are simply what we were meant to be—joyous, worthy of love and belonging, connected and engaged.

-That means taking what have been our demons and turning them into "gifts of imperfection."
+That means taking our demons and turning them into "gifts of imperfection."

 Much wholehearted appreciation and gratitude to Brené Brown for the authenticity and inspiration she shares so courageously with others, especially those in recovery.